osberttt/gradeX-hackathon/README.md

 **What to Contribute**:

-- Features aligned with the project roadmap: We encourage contributions that support the planned future development of GradeX, including features like report generation, personalized analytics, study guidance, and LMS integration.
-Refer to the "Future Development" section for details.
+- Features aligned with the project roadmap: We encourage contributions that support the planned future development of GradeX, including features like report generation, personalized analytics, study guidance, LMS integration and the solution to the API output inconsistency.
+Refer to the "Future Development" section and "Challenges" section for details.
 - Bug fixes and improvements: We appreciate contributions that fix bugs, improve existing code quality, or enhance documentation.
 - New ideas: We're open to innovative ideas that extend the functionality of gradeX beyond the current roadmap.
 Feel free to discuss your ideas in an issue before submitting a pull request.